Lord of Maidenpool|

 Manfryd supported the blacks and Queen Rhaenyra Targaryen during the Dance of the Dragons.
 He became Lord of Maidenpool when his brother, Lord Walys Mooton, was charred while trying to slay the injured dragon Sunfyre after the battle at Rook's Rest.
 After hearing that Prince Aemond Targaryen was laying waste to the riverlands atop the dragon Vhagar, Lord Manfryd sent urgent messages to Rhaenyra.
 Prince Daemon Targaryen and his paramour, Nettles, then used Maidenpool as their base.
 Manfryd suggested the two dragonriders split up in their search for Aemond, but Daemon refused.

 Queen Rhaenyra was betrayed by the baseborn dragonriders Ulf White and Hugh Hammer and was convinced by the black council to condemn the also baseborn Ser Addam Velaryon and Nettles.
-Jealous of Nettles's relationship with Daemon, the queen sent a message to the castle of Maidenpool.
-Maestar Norren received a letter from the queen commanding Lord Manfryd to kill Nettles, but to do no harm to Daemon.
-Manfryd was deeply disturbed when reading the letter and did not want to break the sacred laws of hospitality, since Nettles and Daemon were guests under his roof.
-He met and discussed the letter in secret with his maester, his captain of the guard, a remaining brother, and his champion, Ser Florian Greysteel.
-After some discussion and arguments, Manfryd stated that he wished he never read the letter, to which Norren replied, "Mayhaps you never did."
+Jealous of Nettles's relationship with Daemon, the queen sent a letter to Maester Norren commanding Lord Manfryd to kill Nettles, but to do no harm to Daemon.
+The disturbed Manfryd did not want to break guest right, however, since Nettles and Daemon were guests under his roof.
+After discussing the letter in secret with his maester, his captain of the guard, a remaining brother, and his champion, Ser Florian Greysteel, Manfryd decided to ignore Rhaenyra's instructions.